-During the financial year ending 31st March 2022, NIA - UK completed gross written premiums of £170.2m (£195.5m in 2020/21) - consisting of £119.9m (£126.2m in 2020/21) from combined direct operations and £50.3m (£69.3m in 2020/21) from inward reinsurance operations which represented a reduction in growth of 13% against that of the previous year (14%).
+During the financial year ending 31st March 2023, NIA - UK completed gross written premiums of £160.43 (£170.20m in 2021/22) - consisting of £117.73m (£119.9m in 2021/22) from combined direct operations and £42.71m (£50.3m in 2021/22) from inward reinsurance operations which represented a reduction in growth of 5.7% against 13% reduction in the previous year.

-The Solvency Capital Ratio decreased to 132.1% for 2021/22 from 138.5% in 2020/21 due to strategic repositioning of both investment and underwriting portfolios, which is expected to lead to longer term improvements for the Branch.
+The Solvency Capital Ratio increased to 140.7% for 2022/23 from 132.1% in 2021/22 due to strategic repositioning of both investment and underwriting portfolios, which is expected to lead to longer term improvements for the Branch.
 Overall, the branch is protected by adequate reinsurance protection, and NIA - UK are well placed to uphold all policyholder liabilities.

-Through 2021/22 there have been significant inflationary pressures caused by supply chain complications and increases in energy prices resulting in increases in costs of living and conducting business.
+Through 2022/23 there have been continued inflationary pressures caused by supply chain complications, slowing economic momentum and continued inflationary pressures in costs of living and conducting business.
 In line with recent Bank of England forecasts it is likely that general price inflation will continue in the near short term.
 NIA - UK have increased general reserve provisions and continue to monitor macroeconomic uncertainties, given NIA - UK follows a very conservative investment strategy, any potential negative impact on NIA - UK's asset values has been limited.